BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Product/product-practice.md

 ### Regular Meetings

 All our meetings are captured in the practice calendar.
-As a Burendoer, you can join the calendar, or find links to the meetings following the bookmarked links from the [#cop-product](https://burendo.slack.com/archives/C041R3MSD6V) channel on Slack.
+As a Burendoer, you can join the calendar, or find links to the meetings following the bookmarked links from the `#practice-product-and-delivery` channel on Slack.

 - Monthly COP meetup.
   - Held on the 3rd Thursday of every month at 1500.